Skip to content

 Blue Hole

 The Blue Hole is one of the most famous diving sites in the world.
-Still, it is also renowned for its extreme danger, as more than 130 people have been lost in this hole during the last 15 years as they were trying to explore this blue hole, so it deserves to be called the cemetery of divers.
+Still, it is also renowned for its extreme danger.
+More than 130 people have been lost in this hole during the last 15 years as they were trying to explore it, so it deserves to be called the cemetery of divers.

-Two of the world’s most famous deep-diving pioneers, Dave Shaw and Chick Exley, drowned in it, which certainly indicates the extreme risk of exploring this hole.
+Two of the world’s most famous deep-diving pioneers, Dave Shaw and Chick Exley, drowned in it, indicating the extreme risk of exploring this hole.

-Most cases of divers’ death that took place in the blue hole happened during the divers’ trial to open the arc or the tunnel that connects the hole to the Red Sea.
+Most cases of divers’ deaths in the blue hole occurred during the divers’ trial to open the arc or tunnel connecting the hole to the Red Sea.

-Many issues face the divers there, leading to their death, including lack of light and the entry of an opposing air current which causes a significant in reducing the divers’ speed until they run out of oxygen, leaving them unconscious during the last moments of their lives.
+Many issues face the divers there, leading to their death, including lack of light and the entry of an opposing air current, which causes a significant in the divers’ speed until they run out of oxygen, leaving them unconscious during the last moments of their lives.

 Blue Hole Diving Tips